 |Measures per-query index usage||✓|

 |Measures queries executed by replica SQL thread||✓|

 |Measures replica SQL thread utilization1||✓|

 |Provides per-index stats||✓|

 |Is deployed and tested in large social network sites||✓||?|

 |Is demonstrated stable by years of real-world testing||✓|

 Stay tuned.
 More is coming.

-The slave SQL thread’s utilization is the amount of time it stays busy.
-This is different from measuring the queries the slave SQL thread executes.
+- The replica SQL thread’s utilization is the amount of time it stays busy.
+This is different from measuring the queries the replica SQL thread executes.
 The Percona patches can do both; MySQL Query Analyzer does neither, since replication doesn’t go through a proxy.
-Both are extremely useful in predicting and measuring a replication slave’s workload.
+Both are extremely useful in predicting and measuring a replication replica’s workload. [return]

 - Aggregating queries and then filtering by table isn’t the same thing as measuring how many Handler operations are performed against the table.
 The Percona patches include SHOW